beancount/docs/docs/05_getting_started_with_beancount.md

 ### Preamble to your Input File<a id="preamble-to-your-input-file"></a>

 I recommend that you begin with just a single file[^1].
-My file has a header that tells my editor (Emacs) what “mode” to open the file with, followed by some common options:
+My file has a header that tells Emacs what mode to open the file with, followed by some common options:

-    ;; -*- mode: org; mode: beancount; coding: utf-8; fill-column: 400; -*-
+    ;; -*- mode: beancount; coding: utf-8; fill-column: 400; -*-
     option "title" "My Personal Ledger"
     option "operating_currency" "USD"
     option "operating_currency" "CAD"

-The title options is used in reports.
+The title option is used in reports.
 The list of “operating currencies” identify those commodities which you use most commonly as “currencies” and which warrant rendering in their own dedicated columns in reports (this declaration has no other effect on the behavior of any of the calculations).

 ### Sections & Declaring Accounts<a id="sections-declaring-accounts"></a>